Personal Optional Protection

 How much it costs

-The cost of your POP coverage depends on the monthly amount of coverage and your net premium rate.
+The cost of your POP coverage depends on the monthly amount of coverage and your net premium rate, subject to a one-month minimum charge.
 Your premium rate is based on the nature of your business.

 When coverage starts